 The trick is to reproduce the ear (as far as possible) in a lifelike manner and also to imitate the head, including its shape, correspondingly well.
 The new test setup is not only more stable than the first one, but also much more variable in terms of width (adjustable), headband support / head height (adjustable) and the side tilt (adjustable).
 Here, all currently common specifications can be implemented well and I’m just tweaking the different possibilities of the settings a bit.

-I’m still a bit puzzled about the acoustic connection, but more about that in a moment when it comes to the first measurements with the new setup.
-But maybe one or the other reader can think of something suitable, I am always all ears and have published the intermediate status today not quite by chance.
-For reasons of transparency, I’m happy to let you participate, but as always, I’m also happy to receive further input, so that we can reach our goal in the most straightforward way possible.
-The whole thing is now available on page two.
+I was a bit puzzled about the acoustic connection, but that has now been solved.
+But more on that in a moment, when it comes to the first measurements with the new setup.
+But maybe one or the other reader can think of something suitable, I’m always all ears and I owe today’s result also to the tips from the community.
+For reasons of transparency, I’m happy to let you participate, but as always, I’m also happy to receive further input in order to reach the goal in the most straightforward way possible.

 Lade neue Kommentare